WVU fraternity cleared of hazing allegations - NewsBreak

 Pi Kappa Phi fraternity has entered an agreed resolution with WVU to end its suspension related to an alleged hazing that was announced in August .

 According to the WVU release , the investigation did, however, reveal other violations related to recruitment and alcohol.
-The chapter will be placed on deferred suspension until February 2023, lose some social privileges through June 2023 and has agreed to take numerous “harm reduction” trainings and programs.Mon County Superintendent addresses Morgantown walkout over pride flag removal
+The chapter will be placed on deferred suspension until February 2023, lose some social privileges through June 2023 and has agreed to take numerous “harm reduction” trainings and programs.WVU’s Pi Kappa Phi suspended after reports of hazing

 “This is an example of the reporting and investigation process working the way it should.
 We want students to feel comfortable reporting concerns, and we will take each one seriously,” Jill Gibson, director of the Office of Student Rights and Responsibilities, said.
 “In this case, our inquiry found no evidence of hazing, but exposed recruitment and alcohol behaviors which violate our Student Conduct Code .”